xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 # Motion-Transfer-Keypoints-Prediction
 This is a repo for full pipeline with keypoints prediction using RNN/VAE/VRNN in reconstruction/transfer mode for VoxCeleb dataset.

+The Generated Videos folder contains generated videos of VRNN on (12, 12) type prediction in both reconstruction and transfer mode.

 The folder config contains the yaml file of VoxCeleb dataset.

 The folder log is the directory we created to save generated videos.